aQute-os/biz.aQute.osgi.util/biz.aQute.osgi.conditionaltarget/readme.md

 ## Configuration

 This would be interesting but what really makes it very useful is that DS allows the `target` to be overridden by configuration.
-If the configuraiton of this object contains a field `foos.target` (the name of the field followed by the word `.target`) then the value is taken as the filter.
+If the configuration of this object contains a field `foos.target` (the name of the field followed by the word `.target`) then the value is taken as the filter.

 ## Use Case